 Public sector organizations are able to use the resources of private industry to reach their goals while keeping within their own regulations and maintaining oversight.
 Financial risks and other hazards are shared among partners, and at the same time, the private and public sector entities are able to build relationships that ensure continuity through the project.
 Private partners are able to employ their innovative technology and gain incentives for working with the public framework.

 Looking at research on PPPs, the benefits are indeed clear.
 European studies found that a PPP approach can reduce project lifecycle costs by 20 percent, and reduce the project’s overrun costs by 60 percent.
 Schedule overruns are also reduced by 65 percent.
 The Australian research mentioned with its European counterpart echoes the same, showing schedule improvements of three percent versus traditional projects, which were, on average, 24 percent late.

 If this sounds appealing to you, we aren’t surprised.
 There are many ways technology and PPPs go hand in hand, and with the right practices in place, your organization can thrive on this approach.

 Our PPP series is designed to give CIOs and CTOs, like yourself, perspective and topography into how a public-private partnership can benefit your organization.

 CIOs, CTOs, and Public-Private Partnerships: What a PPP Is

 To understand how a public-private partnership can benefit your organization, you first need to understand exactly what a PPP is, and why these arrangements are gaining in popularity.
-With that information, it is clearer to see the purpose of establishing a public-private partnership so that you can move through this series with a solid foundation of knowledge.
+With that information, it is more clear to see the purpose of establishing a public-private partnership so that you can move through this series with a solid foundation of knowledge.